-LANSA’s Metadata Repository is more than field definitions, validation rules and reusable components – it promotes an entirely different approach to application development.
+LANSA’s Business Rules Engine is more than a data dictionary of field definitions, validation rules, reusable components and field visualisations – it promotes an entirely different approach to application development.

 More than a data dictionary

-Defining data and the business rules for managing the data is an ongoing challenge.
-Hard coding this information in programs increases the maintenance burden and promotes inconsistency with the rules residing in multiple places.
+Defining data and the business rules is an ongoing challenge.
+Hard coding these definitions and rules in every program that uses them increases the maintenance burden and leads to inconsistency with the rules residing in multiple places.
 Creating a data dictionary is one way to resolve the problem.
-The data dictionary places data definitions and associated business rules in one place.
-However, the information in a data dictionary is static and passive – the data dictionary is only a partial solution.
+The data dictionary provides a central place for data definitions and associated business rules.
+However, the information in a data dictionary is static and passive – a data dictionary is only a partial solution.

 Application portability is now a reality

-One reason to implement our metadata repository is so that your business applications become abstracted from the technology layer.
+One reason to implement our Business Rules Engine is so that your business applications become abstracted from the technology platform.
 You are no longer limited to a particular combination of hardware, operating system, database or user interface technology.
-Contrast this technology neutral stance with, say, Microsoft .NET applications that only run on Windows servers or large JEE applications that demand powerful enterprise servers.
 If you are replacing a legacy system because the technology has become outmoded, who’s to say that the next system you implement won’t soon start showing its age?
 To keep gambling on technology trends is to be certain of ‘losing big’ at least once.
-Our customers describe LANSA as their insurance against technology change, because it insulates them from the risks associated with being locked into an old technology, platform or operating system.
-By choosing LANSA they avoid this technology trap and stayed focused on achieving their business outcomes.
+Our customers describe LANSA as their insurance against technology change, because it insulates them from being locked into old technology, or having to constantly revise their applications for platform, operating system or database updates.
+By choosing LANSA they avoid this technology trap, future proof their application and can stay focused on achieving business outcomes.

 Significantly reducing your maintenance burden

-Another measurable benefit of our metadata repository is the effect that it has on lowering the maintenance burden throughout the useful life of a system.
+Another measurable benefit of our Business Rules Engine is the effect that it has on lowering the maintenance burden throughout the life of a system.
 It’s not uncommon to find LANSA users reporting a 90% reduction in their application maintenance effort and costs.
 This staggering reduction is the cumulative effect of many design decisions that are built into the LANSA platform.